 Some of the common procedures that can be performed with lasers in dentistry include:

 Gum disease treatment: Lasers can be used to remove inflamed gum tissue and bacteria from the pockets between the teeth and gums.
-This helps to reduce the depth of the pockets and promote healing.
+This helps to reduce the depth of the pockets and promotes healing.

 Cavity treatment: Lasers can be used to remove decayed tooth material and prepare the tooth for a filling or other restoration.
 This can be a more comfortable alternative to traditional drilling.